 “Friends’ of Open Book are people who support our work in a range of ways.
-For example by keeping track of what we are doing, coming to our fundraising events or working with us to support groups.
-Information about Friends is collected from Friends themselves because they have asked the charity to keep in touch with them or because they have submitted a completed Volunteer Form.
+For example, by keeping track of what we are doing, coming to our fundraising events or working with us to support groups or those who have subscribed to the Open Book weekly newsletter.
+Information about Friends is collected from Friends themselves because they have asked the charity to keep in touch with them or because they have submitted a completed Volunteer Form or signed up to the Newsletter through the Open Book website or by sending a request directly by email.
 Friends also include contacts from organisations that work or may wish to work with Open Book.
-TAs with Participants, if possible, we like to use photographs of Friends to promote Open Book and our work and help our campaigns and activity come to life.
+As with Participants, if possible, we like to use photographs of Friends to promote Open Book and our work and help our campaigns and activity come to life.
 Photographs of Friends at an Open Book outing or event are taken if the individual is happy to be photographed and are only used for this purpose if specific written consent has been provided.

 Using and sharing Information about Friends

-Information about Friends s collected for publicity and fundraising purposes and is used to contact Friends and keep them up to date on Open Book and its fundraising aims and activities.
-Should Friends not wish Open Book to contact them further, we will delete their contact details from our paper and electronic records within a month of their request as described in the Open Book Records Management Policy.
+Information about Friends is collected for publicity and fundraising purposes and is used to contact Friends and keep them up to date on Open Book and its fundraising aims and activities.
+Should Friends not wish Open Book to contact them further, we will delete their contact details from our paper and electronic records within a month of their request.

 Photographs of Friends are only used as described above.

 Our legal basis for doing all of this is the consent of the individual.